 Several factors influence the performance, durability, longevity and expense of dental restorations:

 - The components used in the filling material

 - Where and how the filling is placed

 - The chewing load that the tooth will have to bear

 - The length and number of visits needed to prepare and adjust the restored tooth.

 The ultimate decision about what to use is best determined in consultation with your doctor.
 Before your treatment begins, discuss the options with your doctor.
 To help you prepare for this discussion it is helpful to understand the two basic types of dental fillings: direct and indirect.

 - Direct fillings are fillings placed immediately into a prepared cavity in a single visit.
-They include dental amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.
+They include glass ionomers, resin ionomers, and composite (resin) fillings and silver amalgam.
 The dentist prepares the tooth, places the filling, and adjusts it during one appointment.

 - Indirect fillings generally require two or more visits.
-They include inlays, onlays, veneers, crowns, and bridges fabricated with gold, base metal alloys, ceramics, or composites.
+They include porcelain on-lays, veneers, crowns and bridges fabricated with gold-platinum-palladium alloys, base metal alloys, ceramics or composites.
 During the first visit, the dentist prepares the tooth and makes an impression of the area to be restored.
 The dentist then places a temporary covering over the prepared tooth.
 The impression is sent to a dental laboratory which creates the dental restoration.
-At the next appointment, the dentist cements the restoration into the prepared cavity and adjusts it as needed.
+At the next appointment, the dentist fits and cements the restoration into the prepared cavity and adjusts it as needed.

 Call your Denver dentist at Cody Dental Group today!